Sir Martin Lindsay, 1st Baronet: Honours

 In the New Years' Honours list of 1962, Lindsay was made a baronet.

-Comment: Beaverbrook Newspapers

-Following a lecture tour of the United States early that year, in March he tabled a strongly worded motion attacking Lord Beaverbrook for authorising editorial comments attacking the Royal family.
+Following a lecture tour of the United States early that year, in March he tabled a strongly worded motion attacking Lord Beaverbrook for authorising editorial comments attacking the royal family.
 Lindsay circulated to other Members of Parliament examples of coverage in the Daily Express, which he described as a "sustained vendetta".

-Comment: European Economic Integration

 He supported the Macmillan government's application to join the Common Market, commenting that it was difficult to find a banker or industrialist who did not think membership was essential.

 Retirement announcement

 Lindsay announced in March 1963 that he would leave politics at the next election, stating his intention to take life easier.

-Comment

 He abstained rather than support Macmillan on the Profumo affair.

 Early in 1964 he called for an inquiry into the Public Trust Office, after discovering that it had lost a large sum of money in investments.